cslab/csspin/README.rst

 Good question.
 To me it seemed like the choice that sucked least.
-It has comments, it is well supported by text editors, and its data model blends naturally with the configuration tree paradigm of ``spin``.
+It has comments, it is well supported by text editors, and its data model blends naturally with the configuration tree paradigm of spin.
 YAML has the same information model as JSON: supported data types include dictionaries, lists and literals (mostly strings).

 However, YAML is a complex beast.
-You can do all kinds of mischievous tricks with YAML, and if you mess up the tree, ``spin`` will most likely fail to run.
+You can do all kinds of mischievous tricks with YAML, and if you mess up the tree, the ``spin`` command will most likely fail to run.

 Built-in Plugins
 ----------------

-``spin`` comes with a set of built-in plugins:
+Spin comes with a set of built-in plugins:

 * **python** -- provision Python by using a pre-existing Python installation or automatically install the requested Python release